Transformers: Transformers: Kiss Players (2006–2007)

-Additionally, Ohshima's other major contribution to Transformers at the time, the 1-page Information Administration Teletraan 15 Go!
+Ohshima's other major contribution to Transformers at the time, the 1-page Information Administration Teletraan 15 Go!
 Go! comic published in Dengeki Hobby magazine, also featured several tie-ins to the Kiss Players story.
 These primarily served to introduce readers to the Kiss Players story and characters when the line was launched, and then later, to summarize the final few radio dramas when both series were drawing to a close.
 Information Administration Teletraan 15 Go!
 Go! also featured the first part of a story in which Starscream's ghost possessed Atari (which was continued in the radio drama), and in the second year, notably incorporated the further adventures of the Kiss Players Position cassette trio, who were rather confusingly dropped from the radio storyline in its second week and never mentioned again.

-Reactions ran the gamut from outright disgust to comedic derision, with most fans agreeing that the content such be included a children's toyline was distasteful.
+Reactions ran the gamut from outright disgust to comedic derision, with most fans agreeing that such content being included in a children's toyline was distasteful.
 The fact that several Japanese fans were themselves openly decrying Kiss Players, fearing that American fans would think that it was somehow accepted as normal in Japan regarding its sexually suggestive material.
-Oshima himself even admitted that he crafted the series in this manner because he wanted to "make people's jaws drop."
+Oshima himself even admitted that he crafted the series in this manner for shock value's sake.

 Many of its characters and ideas have made appearances in other Transformers media.
-The Autroopers appeared in Transformers: Animated in 2009 with an official toyline released in Botcon in 2011.
+The Autoroopers appeared in Transformers: Animated in 2009 with an official toyline released at Botcon 2011.
 The colors of white and blue used for Glit would inspire the Shattered Glass incarnation of Ravage.
 A new toy figure of Sundor would be released under the Transformers Generations: The Fall of Cybertron line in 2012.
 Several ideas introduced into the 2007 storyline focusing on the introduction of Primus into the Japanese cartoon's timeline have been revisited and expanded upon, which shares Kiss Players storytelling while attempting to fill in gaps of the timeline in the Japanese Generation 1 cartoon continuity.
 The Transformers Legends manga, while featuring lewd content and new stories and characters, also has the two returning and older characters of Atari and Shaoshao.